allinbits/govgen-governance-dapp/README.md

 If you don't want to use the deployed version you can deploy your own locally.
 The only requirements are `node` v18+ and `pnpm`.

-First clone the repo using your favourite git tool.
+First, clone the repo using your favorite git tool.

 Then install all packages in the repository: